State Versus Private Schools in Prague

 Common advantages of private schools:

-- Some private schools have a focus, for example enhanced language learning with Native teachers.
+Focus.
+For example on enhanced language learning with Native teachers.

 Common advantages of state schools:

-- Increased network of state schools, and so near your residence you will probably find several schools from Materska to Gymnazium.
+Increased network of state schools so near your residence you will probably find several schools from Materska to Gymnazium.

 Certainly it is not the case that any private school is better than any state one.
 There are many public schools that are trying to offer a better and more playful school of the future.
 There are many excellent teachers in the state schools, as well as some very average teachers at private schools.